Health Library

 Treatment for Mono

-• Do not give your child amoxicillin or amoxicillin clavulanate (Augmentin) during his or her illness.
+• Do not give your child amoxicillin or amoxicillin clavulanate (Augmentin) during their illness.
 It could cause a drug rash.

-• If your child has a fever, make sure that he or she drinks an extra 10-12 cups (2.5-3 quarts) of liquid each day while a temperature is above normal.
+• If your child has a fever, make sure they drink an extra 10 to 12 cups (2 1/2 to 3 quarts) of liquid each day while their temperature is above normal.

-• Your child should be on bed rest when his or her temperature is above normal.
-Limit your child's activity so that he or she doesn't get exhausted.
+• Your child should be on bed rest when their temperature is above normal.
+Limit your child's activity so that they don't get exhausted.

 • Do not let your teenager drink alcohol.
 Alcohol makes the liver work harder.